Black moon: Month without full moon

 Another use of the term is for the absence of the full moon from a calendar month.
 This can occur only in February; it happens about every 19 years.
-When February is without full moon, then the preceding January or December and the following March or April have two full moons.
+When February is without full moon, then the preceding December or January and the following March or April will have two full moons each.

 As with the case of two new moons in a month, whether a black moon by this definition occurs depends on the time zone.
 Calculated in UTC, instances of a month without full moon between 1990 and 2040 are: